Overview

 { ok: true, ... }; errors are{ ok: false, message, code, statusMessage } - Cursor-based pagination (

-after/before) on list operations - Tasks are read-only in v2 (
+after/before) on list operations - Tasks are writable in v2 since August 2026:

 Authentication